phamminhteky1-fix/temp_python_packageManager/README.md

 4. At the end of the code, add `cleanup_packages()` so it will clean up every package you installed at the first lines of code
 5. You would like to watch this repo, since you don't want to miss updates.

+## DISCLAIMER
+1. DO NOT PRESS CTRL+C OR DO ANYTHING THAT WILL STOP THE CODE DURING UNINSTALLAITON.
+DOING THIS MAY STOP THE UNINSTALLING PROCESS AND REMAIN THE PACKAGE ON YOUR DEVICE.
+TO RESOLBE THE PROBLEM, UNINSALL THE PACKAGE MANUALLY USING SHELL.

 Thats all.
 Hope it helps your storage!!!